-- The 9% and 4% Credits competitions involve separate rankings based on the construction type (see "New Supply" and "Preservation" definitions). - Applications proposing a mix of New Supply and Preservation will be assigned to a competitive ranking based upon which construction type applies to the majority of proposed units.
+- The 9% and 4% Credits competitions involve separate rankings based on the construction type (see "New Supply" and "Preservation" definitions).
+Application evaluation will comprise separate competitive rankings based on scoring criteria specific to each of the following: - - 9% Credits or 4% Credits - New Supply or Preservation (rehabilitation of existing housing) - Geographic pool - Applications proposing a mix of New Supply and Preservation will be assigned to a competitive ranking based upon which construction type applies to the majority of units in the proposed development. proposed units.